 All replication traffic on the wire is compressed using the lz4 algorithm, then streamed over tcp/ip to target port tcp/5703.

-If the master volume is lost, a random replica is promoted to master (
+If the master volume is lost, a replica is promoted to master (

-D3 above) and a new replica is created and synced on an available node (Node 2
+above) and a new replica is created and synced on an available node (Node 2 or

 If a replica volume is lost and there are enough remaining nodes, a new replica is created and synced on an available node.
-While a new replica is created and being synced, the volume’s health will be marked as degraded and the failure mode will determine whether the volume can be used during recovery:
+While a new replica is created and being synced, the volume’s health will be marked as degraded.

-While replica count and replication failure mode are controllable on a per-volume basis, some environments may prefer to set appropriate policies to ensure a desired level of data protection.
-This can be accomplished on a per-namespace basis using Rules.
+While the replica count is controllable on a per-volume basis, some environments may prefer to set default labels on the StorageClass.